 One of the most common chromosomal abnormalities is found in XXY Klinefelter syndrome (NHS, 2019).
 Whilst technically not a DSD, this condition illustrates the female-male interface further.
 Males who are born with an extra copy of the X chromosome develop small testes, shortage of testosterone, low muscle mass and enlargement of breast tissue (gynaecomastia).
 While typically infertile, some men with Klinefelter are fertile; they produce sperm and father children.
 When a male body fails to fully masculinise, it does not develop reproductively into a fully female body instead, because the male and female pathways are not interchangeable.

 In cases of 46 XX testicular disorder (Genetic and Rare Diseases Information Center, 2015), which affects only females, certain genes which are normally found on the Y chromosome are found on the X chromosome instead.
 This abnormal exchange of genetic material occurs during the development of the father’s sperm cells.
 When the egg is fertilised by a sperm that has 23X karyotype but contains a gene normally found on the Y chromosome (called the SRY gene), the female embryo receives the instruction to start developing down the male pathway.
 This usually results in a male appearance, male or ambiguous genitalia, and infertility.
-However, due to the absence of all other genes normally found on the Y chromosome, this is not a fully male body, and these patients are still biologically female.
+However, due to the absence of all other genes normally found on the Y chromosome, this is not a fully male body.

 The rarest DSD is called ovotestes.
 This condition results in both ovarian and testicular tissues, often within the same gonad, and has an approximate incidence of 1 in 20 000 (NORD, 2016).
 Patients with ovotestes most often have 46XX chromosomes, but this DSD may be caused by a number of different genetic variations, and requires individual assessment.
 The reproductive organs are typically affected and genitalia may appear ambiguous.
 The rare subset of such patients who are fertile are so either as males or females, but not as both sexes.